Pandemic prompts private-banking clients to turn to ESG

 The online survey of IPB clients aged 26 to 70 was conducted in April 2021.
 It included respondents from 10 countries or regions around the world: Belgium, Germany, Hong Kong, India, Italy, Singapore, Spain, Switzerland, the UK and the US.

-Please click here to read the full report, entitled: “Biodiversity loss: recognising economic and climate threats: Survey of investor attitudes to ESG”.
+Read the full report, entitled: “Biodiversity loss: recognising economic and climate threats"

 The report was released a day after Deutsche Bank announced that it has become the first bank to join the Ocean Risk and Resilience Action Alliance (ORRAA) as a full member, creating a partnership dedicated to bringing financial expertise and innovation to protect the ocean and the communities that depend on it.